sgjava/c3l/README.md

 * `cd ~/eclipse-workspace/c3l/build`
 * `./makedisk.sh`
 COM files are exported to `~/myz80/tmp` and disk image is created at `~/eclipse-workspace/c3l/disks/demo.d71`.
 If a COM file is 0 bytes that means there was a build error for that program.
 If all programs are 0 length then you probably broke the library code.
-Before running `./makedisk.sh` you can rename [build-demo.sub](https://github.com/sgjava/c3l/blob/main/build/build-demo.sub) to build.sub to build just demos without building library.
+Before running `./makedisk.sh` you can rename [build-demo.sub](https://github.com/sgjava/c3l/blob/main/build/build-demo.sub) to build.sub to build just demos without building the entire library.
 Just remember to rename original [build.sub](https://github.com/sgjava/c3l/blob/main/build/build.sub) to something else first.
 I configured the libray build to stash the last libraries built in B1:, so they are not erased.

 ## Programming considerations

 * No range checks are performed by most functions for performance sake.
 It is incumbent upon the programmer to handle range checks.
 If you go out of range and corrupt the program or OS memory it will most likely lock the machine.